We Collect Limited Information With Our Applications.

 Our apps are intended for children and we do not knowingly collect any personal information from children.

-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at play[at]skidos[dot]com.
+If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at support[at]skidos[dot]com.
 We will delete such information from our files within a reasonable period of time.

 Some third parties, such as platform providers like the iTunes Store or Google Play may provide age-based ratings on some of the apps developed by Developers.
 These ratings shall have no bearing on this limitation.
 Third parties may also provide content categories on some of the Services.
 These categories shall have no bearing on this limitation.